Opel Corsa: Corsa-e

 In December 2018, Opel announced the launch of an electric version of the Corsa, called the Corsa-e, which was originally planned to go on sale in 2019, but was delayed into the second quarter of 2020.
 In the UK, the Corsa-e is sold under the Vauxhall marque.
 The main competitors to the Corsa-e were expected to be the Nissan Leaf and the Renault Zoe, as well as its mechanically identical twin, the Peugeot e-208.

 The Corsa-e has the same two drivetrain options as the e-208.
 In the weaker one of the two (and the only option initially available), the electric motor produces 136 PS and 260 Nm of torque, and a 0–100 km/h acceleration takes 8.1 seconds.
-Output is restricted in the Normal (109 hp and 162 lbft) and Eco (81 hp and 133 lbft) modes.
-A more powerful 156-hp option became available later.
+Output is restricted in the Normal, 109 hp and 162 lbft, and Eco modes, 81 hp and 133 lbft) modes.
+A more powerful, 156 PS option became available later.

 Under the WLTP driving cycle, the 2019 Corsa-e had an estimated range of 330 km using a 50.0 kW-hr battery (gross), which is carried in the floor.
 Real-world testing showed the actual efficiency was 3.1 to 3.7 mi per kW-hr, yielding a range of 145–190 mi considering the 46 kW-hr usable battery capacity.
 Over a six-month test, CAR observed an efficiency of 3.9 mi per kW-hr, slightly less than the claimed 4.18 mi per kW-hr.

 The manufacturer later added a larger-battery option, increasing its capacity from 50/45 kWh (gross/net capacity) to 54/51 kWh.
 This larger battery is only available with the 156-hp motor.
 The manufacturer claims that, combined with improvements to the drivetrain efficiency, it increased the WLTP range to 429 km.
 A range test of its sibling, the e-208 with the same upgrades, achieved 414 km when driven at constant 90 km/h in good weather conditions.

 Compared to the conventionally-powered Corsa, the Corsa-e is 345 kg heavier at a kerb weight (for the base model) of 1455 kg; the center of gravity is lower by 57 mm for the Corsa-e.
 Boot space shrinks from 309 to 267 L for the electric version as well.
 Externally, the standard Corsa F is almost identical to the electric version, with the exception of different alloy wheel designs and the lack of exhaust.
 The interior will include a touchscreen infotainment system with two set-ups available; seven-inch Multimedia Navi system or 10-inch Multimedia Navi Pro (exclusive to the top-level Elite Premium trim).